sajin333/Docker-Github_actions/README.md

 Step 3 – Select a Github action workflow<br>
 Step 4 – Save the new Github action workflow<br>
 Step 5 – Make a change in the Dockerfile and trigger a Docker image build<br>

+# Pusing Docker Image to Dockerhub using Github_actions (containers.yml is used)
+Peform changes in the yml configuration file<br>